 Sakutaro Hagiwara, one of Japan's most celebrated modern poets, was born in Maebashi.
 The Maebashi Museum of Literature holds many of his works as well as those of other prominent poets and writers.

-A unique festival held on January 9 each year is linked to the daruma doll, which is the lucky charm and symbol of neighboring Takasaki.
-This is the best time to find a unique color, size, or variety of daruma doll.
+A unique festival held on January 9 each year is linked to the daruma doll, a lucky charm.
+The festival is the perfect place to find Daruma dolls of unique colours and sizes.

-Mt.
-Akagi's long, gentle slopes are visible from afar.
-Along with Mt.
-Haruna and Mt.
-Myogi, this symbol of Gunma is also one of the Jomo Sanzan, the Three Famous Mountains of Gunma.
-In the spring, you can enjoy many varieties of flowers on the mountain, especially azaleas, and the fall colors are a big draw in late November.
+Mt Akagi's long, gentle slopes are visible from afar.
+Along with Mt Haruna and Mt Myogi, this symbol of Gunma is also one of the Jomo Sanzan, the Three Famous Mountains of Gunma.
+In the spring, you can enjoy many varieties of flowers on the mountain, especially azaleas, and the fall colors are a big draw in mid-October.

 The crater lakes Konuma and Kakumanbuchi are located at the summit, but the biggest, Lake Onuma, attracts many visitors all year.
 During the summer, visitors can enjoy camping, fishing, and boating, while in the winter, you can bore holes in the frozen surface of the lake and fish for lake smelts through the ice.

-Just across the border in Takasaki is the Gunma Museum of Modern Art.
+The Gunma Museum of Modern Art is located in Takasaki City.
 The art exhibitions are stimulating and the entrance fee is low, but what sets this museum apart is its location in the Gunma Forest.
 You can relax among the tall trees or out in the vast open grassy area.
 Take a stroll along the walking paths through the forest.